kaikue/Oceania/README.md

 - Move JSON parsing to separate module, it doesn't belong in World
 - Structures with background- define characters to be pairs of foreground and background blocks
 - Fix acceleration being preserved if releasing left and pressing right at the same time
-- Properly show held item if facing right, swimming, etc.
-- Enemies drop healing hearts
+- Enemies drop healing hearts when killed
 - When player is hurt, make the whole player image flash red
 - Menus
     - Better text fields
     - Scroll wheel scrolls world list
     - Validate name in world creation
     - More options
-    - Quit to main menu in pause menu
+        - Key bindings
 - Player can spawn inside generated structure and get stuck
 - CTM rendering is slow- figure out some solution for large contiguous masses
 - Keybinding (first in config, then in game menu)
 - DamageSourceStab and spear- hitbox around tip of spear
 - Add reach attribute to items (just weapons)
 - Autoswing weapons
-- Render attacks (separate arm animation)
+- Render attacks (separate arm animation) (generate rotated images when doing attack)
 - Player jumps between swimming and stopped images while slowing down while hitting a block
+- Make item names in tooltips bold
+- Scroll wheel click to pull out targeted block from inventory (or scroll to it if in hotbar)
+- Player inventory renders in chest position too
+- Attack center is weird when swimming left/right

 NEEDED FEATURES
 --